2008 Haltemprice and Howden by-election: By-election records

 The nature of Davis's resignation resulted in a number of by-election records and unusual occurrences.
 Most notably, at 26, the election saw a record number of candidates and a record number of independent candidates standing for an election in the UK.
 23 of them, including all independents, lost their deposit, also a record.
+All three records stood for 18 years, until being broken at the 2026 Clacton by-election.

 The Labour Party's decision not to put forward a candidate meant this was the first Great British by-election since the Bristol South East in 1963 (in which the Conservative Party did not stand) in which the governing party has not stood a candidate and the first Great British by-election without a Labour candidate since the 1946 Combined English Universities by-election.

 Davis's result saw the biggest increase in share of the vote, up 24.1%, for a Conservative by-election candidate since 1945.
 The Green Party and the English Democrats Party both gained record high by-election vote percentages at 7.4% and 7.2%, and second and third place respectively.
 This is also the highest percentage vote for the English Democrats at any parliamentary election.